 Once the vegetable broth is added, add other ingredients like nutritional yeast flakes, salt, and pepper to taste.

-Delicious Recipes to Serve with Veg Gravy
+What to Serve with Vegan Gravy

 - In a large skillet, cook the vegan butter over medium heat.
 Use a spatula to break it up into smaller pieces and cook until melted, about 5 minutes.